Golden Temple: Construction

-In 1581, Guru Arjan initiated the construction of the gurdwara.
+In 1581, Guru Arjan initiated construction.
 During the construction the pool was kept empty and dry.
-It took 8 years to complete the first version of the Harmandir Sahib.
+It took eight years to complete the first version of the Harmandir Sahib.
 Guru Arjan planned a gurdwara at a level lower than the city to emphasise humility and the need to efface one's ego before entering the premises to meet the Guru.
 He also demanded that the gurdwara compound be open on all sides to emphasise that it was open to all.
 The sanctum inside the pool where his Guru seat was, had only one bridge to emphasise that the end goal was one, states Arvind-Pal Singh Mandair.
 In 1589, the gurdwara made with bricks was complete.
 Guru Arjan is believed by some later sources to have invited the Sufi saint Mian Mir of Lahore to lay its foundation stone, signalling pluralism and that the Sikh tradition welcomed all.
 This belief is however unsubstantiated.
 According to Sikh traditional sources such as Sri Gur Suraj Parkash Granth it was laid by Guru Arjan himself.
 After the inauguration, the pool was filled with water.
 On 16 August 1604, Guru Arjan completed expanding and compiling the first version of the Sikh scripture and placed a copy of the Adi Granth in the gurdwara.
 He appointed Baba Buddha as the first Granthi.